xAndreiix/Web_Calculator_App/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License -- See [LICENSE](LICENSE)

 ---